omnipenguin/jrevolver/README.md

 }
 ```

 The value of the --mapContent property (the array) becomes the value of endsUpAnArray (for that permutation).
-We are also blacklisting the permutation indexed by --mapKey "ggH"
+We are also excluding the permutation indexed by --mapKey "ggH"

 ### --include